api-platform/docs/distribution/index.md

 * Add the correct `Accept` header (or don't set any `Accept` header at all and API Platform will default to JSON-LD) - preferred when writing API clients
-* Add the format format you want as the extension of the resource - for debug purpose only
+* Add the format you want as the extension of the resource - for debug purpose only

 For instance, go to `http://localhost/foos.jsonld` to retrieve the list of `Foo` resources in JSON-LD or `http://localhost/foos.json` to retrieve data in raw JSON.